 Buy Fake Plants

 Low maintenance and high style, faux plants add a green element to any room.
 Cacti, leafy greens, and blooming flowers - fake plants are a fashionable and affordable way to decorate your space.

 While sprucing up a new space can be exciting, what isn’t is the idea of having to forfeit your security deposit.
-These damage-free decorating solutions will allow you to customize your apartment and keep the walls intact while you do it.
+These damage-free apartment decorating tips will allow you to customize your apartment and keep the walls intact while you do it.
 If you want to visualize furniture and decor items from your favorite brands like Wayfair and Overstock in your real home, try DecorMatters, a free interior design app!

 Catherine Holland is a writer based in Canada.
 She writes articles with a focus on decor and home improvement for a variety of businesses.
-Some of her favourite pieces can be found on the Globe Property Management website.
+Some of her favorite pieces can be found on the Globe Property Management website.